Childhood Discipleship: Training up a child

 Hunger kills more people every year than aids, malaria and tuberculosis combined, said Callam, general secretary and chief executive officer of the BWA.

 He commended the donors in the room and Texas Baptists as a whole for "being committed to the service to humanity.
-Not/p>/p>... [continue]
+Not because you have to but because you recognize you need to."

 Johnson compels Texas Baptists to live altruistically in a self-centered world